 Yikes!
 Looks like larvae.
 Get rid of it:

 Pour boiling water on them, gather the waste, and dispose of them far from your house

 Flush the drain with bleach and boiling water

 If you see any full grown after these steps, they can be eliminated with any commercial insect-killing spray.

 Can you please tell me what type of insect eggs these are?
 I found them in the corners of my office kitchen.
 They are behind boxes and cardboard.
 I also found them in-between the broom bristles and along the edge of the wall.
-There are quite a few of them.

 To identify an egg is not that easy.
 However, there is a way to find out what the insect egg is.

 Take the eggs that you have gathered and put them in a plastic bag.

 Go to a pet exterminator company and show them the eggs.

 Find out if you can take care of this at home on your own.